JNavith/tailwindcss-theme-variants/README.md

 ]
 ```

 By the way, if you're not using it yet, this is the perfect opportunity to embrace the `group` configuration option.
-Instead of manually typing out all the combinations of *every* theme and *every* stacked variant, you can bring it back down to just per group per stacked variant.
+Instead of manually typing out all the combinations of *every* theme and *every* stacked variant, you can bring it back down to just per group per stacked variant:

 ```js
 // Rest of the Tailwind CSS config and imports...